About Malia

 Community Arts, Arts Education, and Puppetry Bio:

-Performance Art:
+Performance Art

-My work in Performance Art is influenced by Butoh, Global SomaticsTM Process, Contact Improvisation, and “Moving Stories” (aka Improvisation Movement Theater, as well as my experiences in puppetry and mask-work.
+My work in Performance Art is influenced by puppetry and mask-work.
+Butoh, Global Somatics Process, Contact Improvisation, and “Moving Stories” — Somatically-based improvised storytelling.
 Past productions include Sacred Garden, BreatheLoveKnowRelate, The Survival Pages, and Remembering Rachel Corrie.
-I have been awarded several grants for my work including Forecast Public Art’s McKnight Mid-Career Professional Development Grant, Minnesota State Arts Board’s “Artist Initiative Grant” and the Jerome Foundation’s Naked Stages Program.
-In 2020-2021 I was a grant-recipient through Monkeybear Harmolodic Workshop to create a new work “The Creature”.
-In 2022, I have been part of a cohort of Monkeybear Alumni learning about film creation with puppets.
-In March 2023, I will be co-presenting a new work, “Communion”.
+I have been awarded several grants for my work including Forecast Public Art’s McKnight Mid-Career Professional Development Grant, Minnesota State Arts Board’s “Artist Initiative Grant” and the Jerome Foundations’ Naked Stages Program.
+In 2020-2021 and 2022 I participated in grant-supported fellowships through Monkeybear Harmolodic Workshop.
 Video excerpts of my work can be found on my Performance Art page.

 Dance

 In 2001 I was awarded a grant via the Asian American Renaissance and Jerome Foundation to study Butoh dance with Min Tanaka at the Bodyweather Farm in Yamanashi, Japan.
 To continue my studies in Butoh, and to connect with my Japanese heritage, I worked as an English teacher in Osaka, Japan, in 2002-2003, as an employee of Japan’s national JET Programme.
 I practiced and performed Butoh with Ken Mai and Bridget Satsuki, in Kyoto, Japan, as part of the dance troupe Azelea.
-In Minneapolis, I studied and performed Butoh Dance with Gadu Doushin (2009-2014).
+In Minneapolis, I studied and performed Butoh Dance with Gadu Doushin.
 In 2009, I studied and practiced landscape-based improvisation at Earthdance in Massachusetts.

 Music

 I sing and play a variety of instruments: piano, accordion, guitar and others.
 Many of my early explorations have been in the form of solo and group-improvisations and instrumental compositions, as well as singer-songwriter, folk-style songs.
-I released a CD in 2011, “Humble and Receive”.
+Most recently, I am exploring sound in the context of puppet-films, and more experimental approaches to creating acoustic art.

 Healing Arts

-In February 2015 I completed my certification as an instructor in Eternal Spring Chi Kung from the CK Chu School of Tai Chi in New York City.
-From 2015-2019, I was a member of People’s Movement Center, a healing justice collective.
-I currently co-nurture a bodywork collective and offer sessions through Oshun Center, located inside Family Tree Clinic in Minneapolis.
+I have been a Global Somatics Practitioner since 2011, as a Somatic Massage and Movement Therapist.
+I practice massage therapy in South Minneapolis.
+In 2015 I became a certified instructor in Eternal Spring Chi Kung from the CK Chu School of Tai Chi in New York City.
+From 2015-2019, I was part of People’s Movement Center, a healing justice collective.

 Visit the Oshun Center website or at www.kochikara.com for more information and updates about my Somatic Massage practice.